klauswarzecha/beauty-friseur/README.md

 pages with roughly ten company entries.
 For each of these entries, an item was yielded and exported.

+## How to run

+  - Deploy a Scrapy container
+  - Deploy the project via scrapyd-deploy
+  - Start a crawler using curl

 ## Remarks

 This project is proof of principle.
 Both crawlers are fully functional.
 However,